 The Food Network suggests pouring a 12-ounce bottle of your favorite lager or Belgian white beer into a shallow baking dish and freeze, scraping it with a fork every 30 minutes for 2 hours.
 Spoon the granita into glasses and top with a drizzle of grenadine, or lemonade or limeade concentrate.2. add sparkling water and to rose.
 Garnish with grapefruit peel.
 Alternatively, you can try leaving your can of beer in the freezer overnight, and then peeling the aluminum off when ready to “eat.”

-All you to make a Negroni-O is is:
+All you need to make a Negroni-O is:

 - 1 packet desired flavor (Cherry preferred to keep the color)

 - 2 oz Gin

 Combine all ingredients.
 Cool to room temp.
 Pour into chosen vessel.
 Let set for 3ish hours in the fridge before serving.

 They’re also perfect for chilling your favorite sparkling beverage.

 4. Make Watermelon Margarita Slices